pgolovkin/stringcache/README.md

  matchSameLinks positive = 1000000, negative = 0

  Well.
-The next is cached:
+The next are from pool:

       String str1 = "test";